jessfraz/blog/content/post/nerd-sniped-by-binfmt_misc.md

 The TLDR on their post is that you can script in Go if you use BINFMT\_MISC in the kernel.

 [BINFMT\_MISC](https://www.kernel.org/doc/html/v4.14/admin-guide/binfmt-misc.html) is really well documented and awesome.
-In the end all they had to do to script in Go was to mount the filesystem:
+In the end, all they had to do to script in Go was to mount the filesystem:

 ```console
 $ mount binfmt_misc -t binfmt_misc /proc/sys/fs/binfmt_misc